rus777777/terraform-team-1/README.md

 * Define what input parameters need from RDS.
 Fetch them from RDS backend or by RDS name?
 * Undestand how wordpress works
 * Undestand how to script installation wordpress with template
-* With Parker makes Golden Image
+* Parker makes Golden Image

 - - -
 ## RDS group: